While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

-The University of Texas offers undergraduates a certificate program through three different schools: the Computer Science Department, Radio-Television-Film Department, and College of Fine Arts.
-Although not a degree program, these certificates look great on a resume as they serve to prove a graduate’s experience and knowledge in a specific area of game development.
+The University of Texas offers undergraduates a game development college certificate program through three different schools: the Computer Science Department, Radio-Television-Film Department, and College of Fine Arts.
+Although not a degree program, these video game design college certificates look great on a resume as they serve to prove a graduate’s experience and knowledge in a specific area of game development.

 An impressive six different certificates are currently available: CS Game Development Certificate, CS Mobile Computing Certificate, CoFA Digital Art & Design Production Certificate, CoFA Digital Audio Composition & Production Certificate, CoFA Digital World Designer Certificate, and RTF Visual Effects & Animation Certificate.
 (See more gaming schools in Texas)

 The Academy of Art University in San Francisco is known for being one of the best hands-on colleges for gamers that not only trains students but also leaves them with a valuable portfolio upon graduation.